 The poured out life of Christ

-189 the poured out life of christToday I would like to encourage you to heed the admonition that Paul gave to the Philippine Church.
-He asked her to do something and I will show you what this was about and ask you to decide to do the same.
+189 the poured out life of christToday I want to encourage you to heed the admonition that Paul gave to the Philippians.
+He asked them to resolve to do something and I'll show you what that was and ask you to resolve to do exactly the same.
+Jesus was fully God and fully man.
+Another scripture that speaks of the loss of His divinity is found in Philippians.

 I would like to raise two things with these verses: